contrast-zone/t-rewriter.js/canon.md

 ##### elementary terms

 Terms are records enclosed between `<` and `>` symbols.
-They are asserted in rules incoming and outgoing placeholders. we destinct between elementary and composite terms, regarding to their internal structure.
+They are asserted in rules incoming and outgoing placeholders. we distinct between elementary and composite terms, regarding to their internal structure.

 The simplest form of terms is elementary term form.
 Elementary term is a record encosed between a single pair of `<` and `>` symbols, not containing other terms within.